Our Story

 Learn more about the project and who led the creation of the Yuin Digital Keeping Place.

-In 2022, SharingStories Foundation met with artist Cheryl Overton about the potential of collaborating on an individual arts project.
-Cheryl initiated the idea of a community project which led to consultations with the Guluga and Biamanga Boards of Management.
-The joint Boards invited the organisation into the community and approved a list of possible Elders and Community Leaders to engage between Eden and Batemans Bay.
-The Yuin Project Working Project was established with ten members including Bunja Smith (Batemans Bay), Patricia Ellis OAM (Moruya), Vivienne Mason (Narooma), Lynne Thomas (Narooma), Cheryl Davison (Tilba), Warren Foster (Wallaga Lake), Gary Campbell (Wallaga Lake), Judy Norris (Cobargo), BJ Cruse (Eden) and Lorraine Naylor (deceased).
+In 2022, a Working Project was formed to devise the project, including: Bunja Smith (Batemans Bay), Patricia Ellis OAM (Moruya), Vivienne Mason (Narooma), Lynne Thomas (Narooma), Cheryl Davison (Tilba), Warren Foster (Wallaga Lake), Gary Campbell (Wallaga Lake), Judy Norris (Cobargo), BJ Cruse (Eden) and Lorraine Naylor (deceased).
 Continued efforts to source a community Elder from the Bega community were unsuccessful.

 This project is dedicated to Lorraine Naylor who was on the Project Working Group in 2024.